-White Elephant Palm Beach, a luxury boutique hotel located on Sunset Avenue in the heart of Palm Beach, will open in 2020.
+White Elephant Palm Beach, a luxury boutique hotel located on Sunset Avenue in the heart of Palm Beach, is opening on November 4, 2020.
 The new hotel, being completely redeveloped by Boston-based New England Development, represents the total renovation of the former Bradley Park Hotel – which dates back to the 1920’s - and its transformation into one of the most luxurious properties in Palm Beach.

 The project reflects the standard of outstanding hospitality already established by New England Development in their waterfront White Elephant Nantucket and highlights the synergy between two legendary resort destinations.